 There is hardly a discernible difference between the two candidates in what they would do in Afghanistan.
 Both have committed to the retreat scheduled for 2014.
 Except for a few hawkish Republicans who grumble about “defeatism,” the two political parties in the United States would rather forget about the war altogether.

 Last year’s death of terrorist leader Osama bin Laden, who orchestrated the attacks of September 11, 2001 that were the impetus of the war, at the hands of American special forces cemented the war’s end in the minds of many Americans.
 A Gallup poll conducted in March found just 21 percent of Americans in favor of continuing the mission in Afghanistan “as long as it takes to accomplish its goals.”

 The attempt at nation building, the fighting of a native insurgency while erecting institutions to foster stability in the country and a sense of nationhood among the Afghan people, has had mixed results at best.
-There is an Afghan Government but it is hopefully corrupt and ineffective.
+There is an Afghan government but it is hopelessly corrupt and ineffective.
 There is an Afghan army but it is weak.
 There certainly is no sense of unity among the Afghan people.
 The Taliban, who controlled the country between 1996 and 2001, remain present and insurgent, especially in the Pashtun dominated south and southeast.

 Attempts at federalizing the government structure of Afghanistan and rehabilitate Taliban fighters may well lead to the emergence of an autonomous, Pashtun majority province in the south and eventually either the resurgence of the Taliban in Kabul or partition.